SSWConsulting/SSW.Rules.Content/rules/how-to-take-feedback-or-criticism/rule.md

 ---
+seoDescription: "How to take feedback or criticism effectively, even if it's not your fault, by acknowledging the issue, apologizing, and taking action to prevent future occurrences."
 type: rule
 archivedreason:
 title: Communication - Do you know how to take feedback/criticism (even if it’s not your fault)?